QuickLyric/QuickLyric/README.md

 * Download the sources
 * Input your signature keystore, login and passwords into the QuickLyric/build.gradle file
 * cd to the root of the project and execute "$ gradle build"

-## APK

-The app is available for download on [F-Droid](https://f-droid.org/repository/browse/?fdfilter=QuickLyric&fdid=be.geecko.QuickLyric).

 ## Translations